IJIJI/WebKontrol/README.md

 ### Autostart
 > [!NOTE]
-> The autostart part of tutorial will only work for the X11 desktop.
-To know what version you are using, run: `echo $XDG_SESSION_TYPE`.
+> The autostart part of this tutorial will only work for the X11 desktop.
+To know what version you are using, run `echo $XDG_SESSION_TYPE` on the desktop environment.
 To switch to X11, run: `sudo raspi-config'.
 Go to option 6, then A6 'Wayland toggle'.
 Set it to X11.
 ```bash
 sudo nano /etc/xdg/lxsession/LXDE-pi/autostart
 ```